Shanghai Jinjiang Hotel

-Shanghai Jinjiang Hotel (a.k.a.
-Jin Jiang Hotel) is a luxury hotel in Shanghai.
 The main part of the hotel comprises two early 20th century apartment buildings, set around two lawns.
 The hotel contains 515 guest rooms, which include both modern facilities and traditional furniture and decor.
 The hotel covers an area of about 30,000 square metres, of which 10,000 square metres are covered with green leisure space, flowers, and trees.
+The hotel was renovated in 2004.